benguz/onefact.org/content/ideas-list.md

 ### Expected Outcomes

 * An open source, web-based, WebGL-accelerated version of Praat (https://www.fon.hum.uva.nl/praat/), that monitors pitch, analyzes rate and extent of vibrato, measures mandibular aperture, and feeds this information back in realtime to a singer, speech pathologist, vocal coach, or other interested stakeholder.
+It should be as easy to use as https://elsaspeak.com/en/ or https://www.duolingo.com/.

 ### Skills Required / Preferred